Hello-SimpleAI/chatgpt-comparison-detection/README.md

 - [HC3-Engllish](https://www.modelscope.cn/datasets/simpleai/HC3)
 - [HC3-Chinese](https://www.modelscope.cn/datasets/simpleai/HC3-Chinese)

+> Train/Test splits & filtered versions of the paper, ref to Google Drive links in [HC3/README.md](HC3/README.md).

 ### Dataset Copyright

 If the source datasets used in this corpus has a specific license which is stricter than CC-BY-SA, our products follow the same.